secretstartups/handbook/content/job-families/marketing/sales-development-marketing-operations.md

 - Continually works to simplify systems and processes, avoiding customization bloat and over-engineered processes
 - Manages, builds, and leads a strong team by coaching and developing existing members and closing talent gaps where needed through acquisition of new team members.
 - SDR DRI on selection of new vendors
-- Designs process changes to improve SDR’s experience and enhance productivity
+- Designs process changes to improve SDR's experience and enhance productivity

 #### Director, Global Sales Development Operations Requirements